-The Desperate for Dacks Campaign, the second of the featured events during Maternal Health May, includes an Underwear Drive and a Packing Day.
-During the packing day, students help representatives from DfG pack the raised underwear into sanitary kits to be sent off to disadvantaged communities around the world.
+Some of the featured events during Maternal Health May include an Underwear Drive and a packing day, during which students pack the raised underwear into sanitary kits to be sent off to disadvantaged communities around the world.

 Zonta Birthing Kit Project